digital-asset/docs.daml.com/docs/2.10.0/docs/upgrade/smart-contract-upgrades.rst

 -------

-For packages that support SCU (i.e. LF1.17), generated code uses package-names in place of package-ids in template IDs.
+For packages that support SCU (i.e. LF1.17), generated code uses package names in place of package IDs in template IDs.
 Retrieved data from the ledger is subject to the upgrade transformations described in previous sections.